TRIAEIOU/search-to-notes/README.md

 Select (so that they are highlighted) the relevant images for each term (S2N remembers which images are selected for each term as you swap between them).
 Remarks:

 - All actions can be made with the mouse (selecting term, selecting/deselecting images).
-- Keyboard shortcuts for moving down and up in the list of terms (default ‘S’ and ‘W’ respectively) even when out of focus reduces the need for mouse movement to allow rapid iteration through the terms.
+- Keyboard shortcuts for moving down and up in the list of terms (default 'S' and 'W' respectively) even when out of focus reduces the need for mouse movement to allow rapid iteration through the terms.
 - Movement between the image thumbnails can be done with the arrow keys, space bar will select/deselect.
 - A zoom view is available by right click/return on a thumbnail.
 Escape, return, right and left click closes the zoom window (it can also be left open).
 - The size of the images in the thumbnail view can be set in the config.